istarkov/revue/README.md

 GITHUB_USER_AUTH_TOKEN='vasyapupkin:e3150a4dca108b' PORT=3000 npm run start:prod
 ```

-One problem you could get with this solution, that the code description (_not the code itself_) will be published on a public `goo.gl` server, so if your security does not allow you to publish this.
+One problem you could get with this solution, that the code description (_not the code itself_) will be published on a public `goo.gl` server, so if your security does not allow you to publish something like this

 ```markdown
 https://github.com/istarkov/google-map-react/blob/master/src/google_map.js#L154-158